Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

-Jamal Murray be on the court for the Denver Nuggets at 8:30 PM on Thursday against the Miami Heat in the 2023 NBA Playoffs.
+The Denver Nuggets, Jamal Murray included, will play at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-If you'd like to make predictions on Murray's performance, we dive into his available prop bets, using stats and trends, below.
+In this piece we'll break down Murray's stats and trends, helping you with your prop bets.

 Jamal Murray Prop Bets vs. the Heat